 Garden for Wildlife – Attracting Birds, Butterflies and Other Backyard Wildlife

 Naturalist David Mizejewski shares how to create a beautiful garden or landscape that fits into the local ecosystem and supports birds, butterflies, bees and a whole host of other wonderful wildlife neighbors.
 David will discuss native plants, the four components of habitat, sustainable gardening, and climate change impacts.
 He’ll also share how you can achieve the National Wildlife Federation’s “Certified Wildlife Habitat” recognition for your garden space.

 David has been fascinated by our natural world for as long as he can remember.
 A lifelong naturalist, he spent his youth exploring the woods, fields, and wetlands, observing and learning about the surprising diversity of wildlife that inhabits them.
 A television host, author, blogger, and naturalist with the National Wildlife Federation, David holds a degree in Human and Natural Ecology from Emory University and is an expert on wildlife and our environment.
 David has hosted series on Animal Planet and NatGeo WILD and is a regular guest on Conan, The Wendy Williams Show, and NBC’s Today Show.
 He specializes in urban ecology, the role that native plants have on wildlife populations, and helping people restore wildlife habitat in their cities, towns, neighborhoods, backyards, and gardens—which is the subject of his bestselling garden how-to book, Attracting Birds, Butterflies and Other Backyard Wildlife.

 Native Plant Sale

 Fall is the perfect time to add native plants to your landscape.
-At the conference’s native plant sale, Pinelands Direct and Earth First Native Plant Nursery will bring a great selection of wildlife-friendly plants ready for fall planting.
+At the conference’s native plant sale, Earth First Native Plant Nursery and Steven Kristoph Nursery offered a great selection of wildlife-friendly plants ready for fall planting.